Sempervivum hybrids

 Availability:In Stock

-Ex Tax: 2.65€
+Ex Tax: 2.75€

-Houseleek "Kamenisty Sad" mix.
+Houseleek "Kamenisty Sad" mix - Sempervivum sp.

 Name: comes from the Latin words "semper" - always and "vivus" - alive, for the ability of leaf rosettes to remain viable in extreme conditions of existence.
 At the moment of flowering, the young resemble a brood hen surrounded by numerous chickens.
-Hence its popular English name "Hens and Chickens".
+Hence its popular English name "Hen and Chickens".

 With the constant perfection of their rosettes, the young are infinitely varied in the shape and color of the leaves.
 The first experiences of using rejuvenated in landscape design date back to the Middle Ages.
 The inhabitants of medieval Europe completely planted them with the flat roofs of their houses.
 The memory of this is preserved in the name of one of the species - roofing rejuvenated (Sempervivum tectorum).
 This plant was also used as a living tile in England.

-Location: All species require well-lit locations but can tolerate light shading.
+Location: all species require well-lit locations but can tolerate light shading.
 In the shade, the plants lose their compactness, their leaves become pale green, elongate.

 Soil: thrive on all cultivated soils, avoiding moist soils.
 But dry, poor, sandy soils are preferred.
 If the soil contains a lot of nutrients, then although the plant forms larger rosettes, their color will be somewhat paler than usual, and they themselves will be less resistant to overwintering.
 Soils for all species are desirable neutral or slightly alkaline.